A PARISH OF THE ROMAN CATHOLIC DIOCESE OF CHEYENNE

 In 1960 a new Rectory was built (attached to the Church) as a permanent residence for the pastor, and Father Penny moved in for Christmas.
 In the

-fall of 1971 a much needed facility, then called St. Anthony's Catechetical Center (now the Religious Education Center), was opened for use for the
+fall of 1971 a much needed facility, then called St. Anthony's Catechetical Center (now the Parish Center), was opened for use for the

 religious education of Catholics in the Cody area.
 At first this program of religious education was under the supervision of the Victory Noll Sisters who